 From the Isle of Inishfree follow the Sligo Way sign – it brings you on a short walk where you can enjoy more natural wonders of Sligo.

-Get back on the main road, head east, turn onto R287 and drive to Slish Woods.
+Get back on the main road, head east, turn onto R287 and drive to Slish Wood, located on the southern shore of Lough Gill.

-Within the old oak woodland, which is perfect for blowing away a few cobwebs, you will find walking trails, stunning views, delightful lakeshore and picknick areas.
-The looped hillside walk that starts at the northern end of the carpark is clearly market and makes for a lovely weekend walk.
+Within the old oak woodland, which is perfect for blowing away a few cobwebs, you will find walking trails, stunning views, a delightful lakeshore and picnic areas.
+The looped hillside walk that starts at the northern end of the car park is clearly marked and makes for a lovely weekend walk.

 In addition to the looped walk, that waves through the forest and back to a car park, you can pass along the shore and continue on the Sligo Walk Trail which brings to a lovely timber walk board and offers fantastic views over Lough Gill and Inishfree Island.